 What are the benefits?

-Alcohol based cleaning liquids remove this previously mentioned residue with ease whilst it thoroughly cleans sanitises hairdressing and barber scissors.
+Alcohol based cleaning liquids remove this previously mentioned residue with ease whilst it thoroughly cleans and sanitises hairdresser scissors.

 How to apply?